 Photo I lays the proper foundation for the more technical Digital Photo II and Photo III classes.

-Please attend one of the free Sunday workshops (always starting12 PM (high Noon) prior to beginning your Photo I class.
+If you are able to, please attend one of the Free Intro to Photography Classes (available In-Studio & Online) prior to beginning your Photo I class.
 Doing so will introduce you to the basics of camera operation and a number of shooting basics, including f-stops and shutter speed.
 You’ll also have a chance to meet our instructors and ask questions about your camera.